EGI-Federation/fedcloud-documentation/source/aod.rst

   performing Virtual Machine (VM) management operations on the EGI Federated Cloud.
-  The graphical interfaces of the dashboard allows the user to choose VMs from the AppDB Catalogue, to define an execution topology for them, and then to instantiate them on infrastructure as a service clouds.
+  The graphical interfaces of the dashboard allows the user to choose VMs from the AppDB Catalogue, to define an execution topology for them, and then to instantiate them on infrastructure as service clouds.

   The EGI VMOps dashboard is available [https://dashboard.appdb.egi.eu/ here]